github/janky/README.md

 ### Hubot

-Install the [ci script](http://git.io/hubot-ci-master) in your Hubot then set the `HUBOT_JANKY_URL` environment variable.
+Install the [janky script](http://git.io/hubot-janky) in your Hubot then set the `HUBOT_JANKY_URL` environment variable.
 Example:
 `http://user:secret@janky.example.com/_hubot/`, with user and password replaced by `JANKY_HUBOT_USER` and `JANKY_HUBOT_PASSWORD` repectively.